falon/wildfire-milter/INSTALL.md

 is not easy to find on EL7, you could need an EL8 based OS to install the higher releases of this milter.

+If someone is interested to install wildfire-milter in Red Hat EL7 using yum could write me directly, I can provide a python-systemd rpm file for EL7 and python3.6.
+ All other dependencies working for EL8 are suitable for EL7 too.

 # Configuration
 You must at least configure in *milter.conf* the `Redis:` section and the `Wildfire:` section.
 If you didn't install from **yum**, you have to create the `TMPDIR`.